 The beautifully restored Omagh Meeting House is a perfect setting for traditional wedding ceremonies.
 Originally built in 1717 in Omagh, Co Tyrone, the meeting house has been relocated to the Folk Museum where it now sits within Ballycultra Town.

-We are pleased to offer all brides complimentary membership to National Museums Northern Ireland for the year from the date of their wedding day.
+We are pleased to offer all couples complimentary membership to National Museums Northern Ireland for the year from the date of their wedding day.
 Benefits include:

 - Free entry to the Ulster Folk & Transport Museum and the Ulster American Folk Park